codatr0n/adventofcode/README.md

-# adventofcode
+# Advent of Code
-My solutions to the Advent of Code challenge
+My solutions to the Advent of Code challenge in Python